 Start by developing an understanding of the business needs and project goals.
 This may involve talking with several co-workers or departments/groups in your organization.
 Ask specific questions about their needs from all perspectives: business, technical, functional, financial, legal, promotional (marketing), and document the answers.

 Ensure all stakeholders are involved from day one so that all relevant inputs are heard and considered.
 Confirm there is buy-in at the executive level as well as a budget allocation to go ahead with the project.
-It’s also critical to have support at all levels – not just at the project or end-user level.
+It’s also critical to have support at all levels for bid issuers– not just at the project or end-user level.

 Facilitate a session where stakeholders can reach alignment on project scope, timeline, budget, and more.
 Take the documentation from your discovery conversations and create lists for the session.
 Use this time to prioritize requirements while carefully navigating the different personalities and opinions of those in the room.